Quality guidelines and standards for preCICE adapters and related tools

 Best practices

-We consider an adapter fulfilling all of these criteria as Findable and Accessible.
-This means that the adapter is working and documented.
+We consider an adapter fulfilling all of these criteria as conforming to the preCICE standards.
+This means that the adapter is working, documented, plays well with other adapters from the community, and feels part of the preCICE ecosystem.
 Others can find, build, and run the code, and they are able to understand what is does.
+The preCICE maintainers are, if necessary, able to maintain the adapter (e.g. update it to newer preCICE versions).

-• B.2: There is a README.md file with at least the following information (or links to related resources):
+• R.2: There is a README.md file with at least the following information (or links to related resources):

 • application background and/or nature of coupling (e.g., surface vs. volume coupling; transient or steady-state; …)